Skip to main content

 Habits that stick

 So how do I keep this daily discipline?
-Enter James Clear’s Atomic Habits.
+Enter James Clear’s book Atomic Habits.
 The idea of habit stacking has been a game-changer for me: attach a new habit to an old one.

 In my case: